a1aks/Cytoscape_Course/README.md

 * ... and on and on.
 The important thing here is that your edge list should contain a list of relationships between, at most, two kinds of entities (e.g., geneA and geneB, features and pathways).
 The nature of those relationships can differ.
 For example, Gene A could have up-regulated Pathway A, while Gene B down-regulates Pathway A. But there should be two different kinds of things, at most, described in two columns.

-If you need specific guidance on setting up your edge list, see Preparing Data 1: Making an Edge List.
-This is just an example using actors and films as data.
+If you need specific guidance on setting up your edge list, see [Preparing Data 1: Making an Edge List](preparing-data-1-making-an-edge-list.md).

 You can save your spreadsheet as an Excel document (with the file extension .xls) or its generic equivalent, a CSV (with the file extension .csv).
 Cytoscape can interpret both of these formats.

-If you don't have your own data, you can use the sample edgelist included in this tutorial below.
-(Use the "raw" download link or download the CSV directly.).
+If you don't have your own data, you can use the [sample edgelist](data/edgelist.csv) included in this tutorial.
+(Use the "raw" download link or download the [CSV](https://raw.githubusercontent.com/miriamposner/cytoscape_tutorials/master/data/edgelist.csv) directly.)
 This data was taken from our previous published article on bladder cancer muscle invasiveness link: https://content.iospress.com/articles/bladder-cancer/blc150024.

 2. Get your edge list into Cytoscpae